worthingtonjg/FacialRecognition/README.md

 1. Microphone
 2. Pictures Library
-3. WebCam

-To use the web camera, we also have to enable the microphone.
+3. WebCam (To use the web camera, we also have to enable the microphone)

 ### Step 3: Setup the Video Preview